-Receives a broadcast TWT element transmitted by an HE AP that is a TWT scheduling AP and,
+Receives a broadcast TWT element transmitted by an HE AP that is a TWT scheduling AP.

-Has not negotiated any implicit TWT agreement with the HE AP as described in 27.7.2 (Individual TWT agreements).
+(#5662, 7628)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 4843):

-A TWT scheduled STA follows the schedule provided by the TWT scheduling AP as described in 27.7.3.3 (Rules for TWT scheduled STA).
-A TWT scheduled STA can negotiate the wake TBTT and listen interval for Beacon frames it intends to receive as described in 27.7.3.3 (Rules for TWT scheduled STA).
+A TWT scheduled STA follows the schedule provided by the TWT scheduling AP as described in 27.7.3.3 (Rules for TWT scheduled STA), 27.14.2 (Power save with UL OFDMA-based random access), and 27.14.3 (Opportunistic power save in congested environment)(#4843).
+A TWT scheduled STA can negotiate the wake TBTT and listen interval for Beacon frames it intends to receive as described in 27.7.3.3 (Rules for TWT scheduled STA), or can join a particular broadcast TWT as described below(#4843).

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 8153):

 An example of broadcast TWT operation is shown in Figure 27-5 (Example of broadcast TWT operation), where the AP is the TWT scheduling AP and STA 1 and STA 2 are the TWT scheduled STAs.
+The AP includes a broadcast TWT element in the Beacon frame that indicates a first TWT at or after which the AP intends to send a Trigger frame, and a second TWT at which the AP intends to schedule DL transmissions.
+STA1, and STA 2 wake to receive the Beacon and determine that AP has DL BUs intended to them (in the TIM element) and determine the TWTs at which to wake for sending their polls (during the trigger-enabled TWT SP the polls can be sent as a response to the Trigger frame), and for receiving their DL BUs (during the unannounced TWT SP (the AP delivers the DL BUs to the STAs within a DL MU PPDU).
+The STAs can stay in doze state outside of these TWT SPs.(#8153)